 To start a criminal appeal in Alabama, a defendant needs to file the following three documents:

 - Notice of Appeal.
-In criminal cases, there is not a standardized form for submitting written Notice of Appeal.
+In criminal cases, there is not a standardized fill-in-the-blanks form for submitting written Notice of Appeal.
 Lawyers or laymen will need to prepare their own form in the style of a standard criminal court motion (with case caption at the top, signatures, certificate of service, etc.).
 The Notice of Appeal is filed with the Circuit Clerk’s office in the county where the conviction occurred, and it is a notification that the defendant is appealing his or her conviction to the Alabama Court of Criminal Appeals (the first step in appealing a felony conviction).
 This document needs to directly state that the defendant gives Notice of Appeal of the conviction and sentence imposed, and that the defendant requests a reasonable appeal bond and a stay of execution of the sentence pending appeal.
 The Notice of Appeal should also include the date of conviction, the date of sentencing, what the defendant was convicted of doing, and the sentence that was imposed.
-I have not yet included any samples with this article because there is no standard form, but I will edit this post later with links to examples of ways it can be done.
+The appendix to the Alabama Rules of Appellate Procedure contains an example that can be adapted to fit the circumstances of your case.

 - Reporter’s Transcript Order – Form ARAP-1C.
 The purpose of filing the Reporter’s Transcript Order is to identify exactly what items you want the court reporter to include in the trial transcript.
 If there were certain pretrial hearings that were transcribed and would be relevant to the appeal such as a hearing on a motion to suppress evidence, then a request for that hearing transcript needs to be listed by date on the form.
 Also, make sure to contact the court reporter for an estimate on the cost of the transcript because you will need to pay for the transcript in advance.
 The Reporter’s Transcript Order form can be downloaded by clicking here: ARAP-1C Reporters Transcript Order – Criminal